seamplex/feenox/doc/compilation.md

 ### SLEPc

-[SLEPc](https://slepc.upv.es/), the Scalable Library for Eigenvalue Problem Computations, is a software library for the solution of large scale sparse eigenvalue problems on parallel computers.
+The [Scalable Library for Eigenvalue Problem Computations](https://slepc.upv.es/), is a software library for the solution of large scale sparse eigenvalue problems on parallel computers.
 It is used by FeenoX to solve PDEs with the keyword `PROBLEM` that need eigen-value computations, such as modal analysis of a cantilevered beam.

 Install either by doing